CBS News poll finds Trump's national lead grows as GOP nominating contests kick off

 His legal issues obviously haven't hurt his standing with primary voters and some of his recent controversial statements resonate with many GOP and "MAGA" voters.

-Republican voters continue to believe Trump is their best bet to beat Joe Biden in November, even as Nikki Haley leads Joe Biden by a wider margin in a general election match-up than either Trump or Ron DeSantis.
+Republican voters continue to believe Trump is their best bet to beat President Biden in November, even as Nikki Haley leads Mr. Biden by a wider margin in a general election match-up than either Trump or Ron DeSantis.
 We show why in this analysis.

-And while Nikki Haley's perceived electability continues to grow, her numbers are just nowhere near Trump's.
+And while Haley's perceived electability continues to grow, her numbers are just nowhere near Trump's.

 Do Trump statements and MAGA ideas resonate in the wider GOP electorate?